KeyofBlueS/bt-keys-sync/README.md

 # bt-keys-sync

-# Version:    0.2.0
+# Version:    0.3.0
 # Author:     KeyofBlueS
 # Repository: https://github.com/KeyofBlueS/bt-keys-sync
 # License:    GNU General Public License v3.0, https://opensource.org/licenses/GPL-3.0

 ### DESCRIPTION
-When pairing a bluetooth device to a bluetooth controller, a random key is generated in order to authenticate the connection, so e.g. in a multi boot scenario, everytime you pair a bluetooth device in a system, you'll need to pair it again in another system, because the pairing keys are thus different.
+When pairing a bluetooth device to a bluetooth controller, a random key is generated in order to authenticate the connection, so e.g. in a multi boot scenario, only the os in wich you last paired this device has the newer working key, you'll need to pair it again in another system (then only this other system will have the newer working key).
 This is true for every system, whether they are linux or windows or both or wathever.

 This script is intended to be used in a linux\windows multi boot scenario.
+It will check for linux and windows paired bluetooth devices and, if it finds that a device pairing key isn't equal between linux\windows, it will ask which pairing key you want to use (the os in wich you last paired this device has the newer working key) so it will update the old key with the new key accordingly.

-It will check the local linux paired bluetooth devices and update their pairing keys with the one exported from a valid windows SYSTEM registry hive file.
+Importing the bluetooth pairing keys from windows to linux is a safe procedure.
+This could not be true for the opposite, importing the bluetooth pairing keys from linux to windows is risky as it could mess with the windows registry, so the recommended procedure is to pair your bluetooth devices in linux, then boot into windows and pair them there (if yet paired, remove them first) so windows has the newer working keys, then boot into linux and run `bt-keys-sync` and always choose \"`windows key`\" when prompted \"`which pairing key you want to use?`\" (or use option `--windows-keys`).

+If you decide to import the bluetooth pairing keys from linux to windows `(this has been tested on windows 10 only)`, at your own risk, a backup of the windows SYSTEM registry hive file will be created, so in case of problems you could try to restore it.

 This script require \"chntpw\".
 Install it e.g. with: